Giovanni Battista Castello

 When young, he apprenticed with Aurelio Buso of Crema, a pupil of Polidoro da Caravaggio.
 He was sponsored in Genoa by Tobia Pallavicino and sent to Rome for some years.
-He returned to decorate the palazzo Pallavicino and the church of San Marcellino.
-He painted of the Martyrdom of St. Sebastian in the monastery of San Sebastiano.
-Along with Luca Cambiaso, was commissioned by the Duke Grimaldi to decorate the ceiling of the choir of the Nunziata di Portoria in Genoa, with a fresco of Christ as judge of the world.
-He worked on various projects with his friend Cambiaso, including in a chapel for the Duomo di San Lorenzo.
+He returned to decorate the Palazzo Pallavicino and the church of San Marcellino.
+He painted the Martyrdom of St. Sebastian in the monastery of San Sebastiano.
+Along with his friend Luca Cambiaso, Castello was commissioned by the Duke Grimaldi to decorate the ceiling of the choir of the Nunziata di Portoria in Genoa, with a fresco of Christ as judge of the world.
+Castello and Cambiaso shared other projects, including work in a chapel for the Duomo di San Lorenzo.

 He decorated rooms of the Villa Lanzi, Gorlago, near Bergamo, with scenes from the Iliad.